Inverness Tool Library Privacy Statement

 Under data protection law, you have rights including:

-- Your right of access – You have the right to ask us for copies of your personal information.
-This can be done by logging in to your myTurn account to view your information, or by contacting us.
+- The right of access – Individuals have the right to access their personal data.
+This can be done by logging in to your ‘myTurn’ account to view your information, or by contacting us.

-- Your right to restriction of processing – You have the right to ask us to restrict the processing, for example, if you are considering ending your library membership or want to check the accuracy of your data before your library membership continues.
+- The right to restrict processing – Individuals have the right to request the restriction.
+You have the right to ask us to restrict the processing, for example, if you are considering ending your library membership or want to check the accuracy of your data before your library membership continues.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.